AzJRC/log_ingestion_pipeline_gso/wef/WefManagementTool/docs/QUERYMETA_SCHEMA.md

 </Select>
 ```

 Comment blocks follow a very flexible and easy syntax.
-This syntax is important so that the comments can be processed correctly by the scripts under this repository.
+This syntax is important so that the comments can be processed correctly by the scripts in this repository.

-1. A comment block starts with `<!-- Comment:`, in one line.
+1. A comment block starts with `<!-- Comment:` (in one line).
 2. Each comment is separated by hyphens (`-`), similar to YAML syntax.
 3. At the begginning of each comment, you can add the type of message. `[!]` is for important messages, and `[*]` for general comments.
 The 'importance' or severity of a message is subjective.
 If not included, `[*]` is assumed.
 4. After the type of message symbol, you can type your message.

-## Multiple Query Elements (Verbosity vs Complementarity)
+## Complementarity and Coverage Queries

 A `QUERY.XML` file may contain multiple `<Query>` elements.

-- **Same `Id` repeated**: Signals alternative verbosity levels or scoping options.
+- **Same `Id` property**: Signals alternative verbosity levels or scoping options (coverage).
 The user (or automation) can select which variant to import.
+The [`Verbosity`](#fields) field in the metadata schema is used to identify the verbosity level of each query.
-- **Different `Id`s**: Treated as complementary detection components that are imported together under the same metadata intent.
+- **Different `Id` property**: Treated as complementary detection components that are imported together under the same metadata intent.

-The `Id` property in the `QUERY.XML` file ensures uniqueness when importing multiple queries into a combined `<QueryList>` element, avoiding conflicts even when merging files.
+The `Id` property in the `QUERY.XML` file do not represent the actual `Id`s of the queries in the final `<QueryList>` element.
+These are used during the preprocessing step before the import.
+You can safely type any number; however, it is highly recommended to start the `Id`s from the value 0.
+Repeat the same `Id` if you want to create a **coverage queries**, or use different `Id`s is you want to create **complementary queries**.

+### Cheatsheet

-Use different IDs when:
+Use complementary queries (different IDs) when:

-- Each `<Query>` covers a distinct but complementary aspect of the same security concern.
+- Each `<Query>` in the `QUERY.XML` file covers a distinct but complementary aspect of the same security concern.
 - You intend to always import both queries when pulling the `QUERY.XML`.
-- They are logically separate detections, each with unique value.

-On the otherhand, use the same IDs when:
+On the otherhand, use coverage queries (same IDs) when:

-- There are different granularities of the same detection concept.
+- There are different granularities of the same detection concept or intent.
 - The user (or tool) will select only one variant to import, based on performance or coverage needs.

-Additionally, keep in mind that using different IDs still allows you to adjust the coverage as needed by simply disabling or removing any query ID that is not required.
+Additionally, keep in mind that using complementary queries (different IDs) still allows you to adjust the coverage as needed by simply disabling or removing any query ID that is not required.